chriscainx/lambdaR/README.md

 (1 to 10).filter(x => x % 2 == 0)
 ```

-In Scala, lambda expressions can be more concise by using placeholders `_`.
+In Scala, lambda expressions may be more concise by using placeholders `_`.

 ```scala
 // Scala - extract even numbers from 1 to 10
 (1 to 10).filter(_ % 2 == 0)
 ```

-The **lambdaR** packagae is created to provide lambda expressions to R.
+The **lambdaR** packagae is created to provide lambda expressions into R.

-By this package, you can use Python-like lambda expressions in R.
+By using this package, you can use Python-like lambda expressions in R.

 ```r